Jaymenezes/smarTips_5/README.md

 ## Notes

-I'm recently took the IOS Codepath for universities.
-It was an amazing experience and I can tell i eveolved a lot, just by revamping my tip calculator project.
+I have recently taken the IOS Codepath University.
+It was an amazing experience and I can tell i have evolved a lot, just by redesigning my tip calculator project.
 I was able to debug and implement lots of functionalities which would be impossible a couple of months ago.
-Anyway, I'm really excited about the curriculum in this program, because of its focus on design prototyping.
-I've dedicated a lot of time and energy to the IOS University program, but cant' help to feel that previous knowledge stops me from being in the top of the class..
-I feel that in this program focused on the design aspects of it i can get a lot more out.
+Anyway, I'm really excited about the curriculum in this program because of its focus on design prototyping.
+I've dedicated a lot of time and energy to the IOS University program, but cant' help to feel that previous knowledge stopped me from being a top student in the class..
+I feel that in this design program, I can get improve even more.
 Thanks in advance.

 ## License